Discoloured water

 Cleaning the main water pipes

-We do this because the water from the dam is slightly rich in manganese.
+We do this because the water from the dam has relatively high levels of dissolved iron and manganese.
 We remove most of this during the treatment process but over time the minimal remaining amounts can build up in the pipes.
-While this doesn’t affect the quality of the drinking water, it can cause it to become discoloured.
+While this doesn’t affect the safety of the drinking water, it can cause it to become discoloured.
 Cleaning the pipes ensures this isn’t a problem.

 The cleaning is done late at night when less water is being used.

-The next scheduled flushing will occur at the end of August 2024.
-Flushing of all water mains within the city is performed on a rotating yearly schedule, with the two water mains supplying the city being flushed in alternating years.
+Flushing of all water mains within the city is performed on a rotating yearly schedule, usually in August.
+The 2 water mains supplying the city are flushed in alternating years.
+The pipes were last cleaned in August 2024.

-We're also replacing the old cast iron pipes in the water main network with plastic ones.
+We're also replacing old pipes in the water main network with plastic ones.

 Can I still use water while the pipes are being cleaned?

-Yes, you can still use water while we clean the pipes.
+Yes, the water remains safe to drink, so you can still use water while we clean the pipes.
 We do this work at night so fewer people are using water.
 Try not to do your washing overnight though, as your clothes may be stained if the water is discoloured.

 Some residents in Turitea won’t be able to use water, but those homes will have received a letter from Council.